A Birth Mother’s Hospital Plan

 A hospital plan can be a list or a document detailing what you do or do not want during your hospital stay.
 Creating one before you go into labor helps you mentally prepare for the process.
 It also allows your adoption professionals and adoptive parents to understand exactly what you want your stay and delivery to look like.
 Here are some questions to consider when creating it.

-Who Do You Want to Be Present During the Birth?
+Who Do You Want to Be Present During Your Birth Mother’s Hospital Birth Plan?

 Giving birth is an intimate experience.
 Whether you decide to have anyone else in the room with you is your decision and yours alone.
 Some mothers allow the prospective adoptive parents to be part of the birthing experience.
 Generally, this is so the hopeful adoptive mother will feel a part of a birth she may never experience herself.
 But don’t feel obligated.
 The adoptive parents will understand if you aren’t comfortable having them involved during this vulnerable time.
 Your hospital experience is about doing what is best and most comfortable for you and your baby.
 If you want to be alone or with only the birth father, that’s more than okay!
 All birth stories look different, but they always include one woman struggling physically and emotionally as she brings a new life into this world amidst an unfair amount of fear.
 Don’t feel a need to please anyone else by allowing them to be present or have a role in the labor process!

-Do You Know the Wait Time for Consent of Adoption?
+Do You Know the Wait Time for Consent of Adoption During Your Birth Mother’s Hospital Birth Plan?

 As a birth mother, you retain parental rights for a time after your child is born.
 But these rights soon legally transfer to the adoptive parents shortly after the finalization of placement.
 In the state of Colorado, there are two options for completing your consent for adoption:

-Will You Want Alone Time With Your Baby Post Birth?
+Will You Want Alone Time With Your Baby Post Birth Mother’s Hospital Birth Plan

 During your hospital stay, you decide how much time you spend with your child.
 Many birth mothers decide not to see their baby after delivery because they are trying to protect their hearts.
 They know themselves and feel certain that if they do see their child, it will be much more difficult to place him or her for adoption.
 While the decision is up to you, statistics indicate that spending more time with your child, however difficult, can help you grieve and give you the closure you need.
 That said, think carefully about spending time with your baby.
 Even having him or her in the room with you.
 Many times, birth mothers who change their minds about adoption are the same ones who make the decision not to spend much or any time with their baby while in the hospital.
 Because these birth moms did not have the bittersweet experience of seeing, holding, feeding, and taking photos of their baby, they never had the opportunity to process and grieve healthfully.
 In these cases, a birth mother’s unanswered questions and feelings can then become so overwhelming that she ends up changing her mind about the entire plan.